 In Object Analyzer navigate to “Snapshots” at the top of the interface.

 (skip to step 6 if you’re already at the “create snapshot” page)

 At “Create Snapshot” screen you only have to fill out fields marked with a *.
 Ignore the optional fields for now.

 - Choose your product version of Dynamics NAV / BC

 - Type in a custom name for your snapshot, so you can find it later.

 - Choose the availability type (all, group or user level).

 - When all mandatory fields are filled out, press the green “create” button in the bottom right corner and proceed.
-You might be charged a fee depending of your plan.

 The field “Auto Updated Snapshot” will automatically be marked at the bottom in order to use the snapshot function with Source Control.